kevinguenther1337/secretKeyManager/README.md

 # secretKeyManager

-I developed a little script for key management for encryption and decryption.
+This script offers the option to create, remove, read, list or use keys for encryption / decryption.
-I cant't guarantee for safety, since its only a "beginner" project.
+I can not guarantee for any form of secureness for the keys, it's just a test project so be warned.